 I have honestly always been attracted to the art.
 When I was younger, I radiated towards 3D mediums but more recently, my focus has shifted towards 2D art (Drawing, printmaking, and painting)

-What would you say are some big influences to your creative process?
+What are some influences to your creative process?

 Art History, Architecture, Product Design, and of course... the internet.